MikeRogers0/TrackChanges-Marketing/Readme.md

 ### Production

-  https://trackchanges.mikerogers.io/ - This relays the CDN.
+  https://trackchanges.mikerogers.io/ - This points to a CDN, that loads the site from Heroku.

 ## Setup a new environment